32 Best Military Watches in 2023 (Ranked by a Marine)

 • Expect a battery life of roughly five years

-26. Armitron Sport Watch (Best Under $25)
+28. Armitron Sport Watch

 Check Price on Amazon

+My Review: This is a fairly popular watch throughout the military as a whole.
 It’s dirt cheap which makes it easy to replace if it gets lost and it contains everything you need on a basic level.

+It’s waterproof to 330ft which is more than enough to get you through just about any training the military offers.
+It contains a silky smooth plastic quarts display that is tough, visible and durable even when drug through the mud.
 You can pick this one up in a blacked out color scheme or a more vibrant black with orange accents configuration.

 The band is a resin style band that uses a buckle closure system.
 The watch features a digital time display with alarms, stopwatch, calendar, lap counter, military and standard time, and backlighting.
 Armitron is known for their low cost but incredible quality watches.
 They aren’t fancy and they don’t encompass the leading technology, but they do get the job done and they’re less than the cost of a case of beer.